fialovy/different_from_me_should/README.md

 kinds of people want the best for others vs. mind their own business vs. wish ill upon others more often?

-(I was originally going to call it "People who are different from me should...", hence the repository name.)
+(I was originally going to prompt it with "People who are different from me should...", hence the repository name.
+But that larger state size was harder for markovify to work with.)

 ### How?